 Check out the web page for Vancouver’s Come Home campaign.
 Please share with those you know in the Vancouver, BC, area and pray that many will return home in Canada!

-Check out this interview with CCH Founder and President Tom Peterson on “Scott Sloan on Demand.”
+with CCH Founder and President Tom Peterson on “Scott Sloan on Demand.”
 Scott talks with Tom about Catholics Come Home and the progress of the ad campaigns.